Ear2Earth User Guide

 After data has been retrieved and a track is displayed, users can begin to play music by selecting the 'play' button in the top menu:

-Music will begin playing and a visible progress bar will move from left to right, through the graph.
+Music will begin playing and a visible progress bar will move from left to right, following the music and the timestamps represented by the x-axis.
 The music will loop back to the beginning if it reaches the end point of the graph.
-In order to stop a track from playing, press the 'stop' button:

 5.2 Modifying the BPM